Jenikh/jan.web.github.io/README.md

 # This is web
-please go ot this website for code : <https://github.com/Jenikh/hello>
+please go to this website for code : <https://github.com/Jenikh/hello>